The FIRST step for trend following success is to understand what you can trade via price action alone. Essentially, EVERYTHING:

+The SECOND step for trend following success is to absorb prior trend following success.
+That breeds confidence.
 The data assembled on this page demonstrates what has been possible historically with trend following.
 First, two pieces of research that outline trend trading success going back over 100 years:

 Additional performance histories generated by legendary trend traders: